Intrinsic Entropy of Context Length Scaling in LLMs: Proof of Concept with Synthetic Data

 In previous work, a common practice is to mask the leftmost tokens and leave $l$ tokens before the token-to-predict visible to Language Models, as shown in Figure \ref{fig:key token example}.
 Although this may not show the impact of important tokens to final answer perplexity (e.g., it fails to show the importance of the second key info in Figure \ref{fig:key token example}), this method aligns well with our setting of increasing context length.

 Although the next token to predict might depend on several pieces of key information, we see from Figure \ref{fig:key token example} that the first key token would raise model perplexity.

-Inspired by this concept in Figure \ref{fig:key token example} and the `multitask sparse parity dataset previously studied in \cite{michaud2024quantizationmodelneuralscaling, syntheticdatasetorigin}, we propose the `position-weighted multitask sparse parity dataset.
-In detail, each input consists of $T$ `control bits and $L$ `context bits, each bit lies in $\{0,1\}$.
+Inspired by this concept in Figure \ref{fig:key token example} and the `multitask sparse parity dataset previously studied in \citep{michaud2024quantizationmodelneuralscaling, syntheticdatasetorigin}, we propose the `position-weighted multitask sparse parity dataset.
+In detail, each input consists of $L$ `context bits, each bit lies in $\{0,1\}$.
 Each subtask takes xor on two certain bits in the context bits, and the answer to some sample is the answer of the only activated subtask, as shown in Figure \ref{fig:key token example}.
-We \textbf{ set tasks to have the same probability} in the training and testing datasets; \textbf{we discuss cases where tasks have non-equal probability in Appendix \ref{app: generalized synthetic dataset with transformers and rope}}.
-To emphasize the importance of context in different positions, for task $t$, we ensure $l(t)=max(context\_bit_1(t), context\_bit_2(t))$ follows $l(t)\approx20/(1-t/50)^{1/1.2}$.
-This ensures,
+We use 60 context bits and 200 tasks.
+From 11th to the 60th bit, each bit corresponds to the max bit of two tasks: $\#Task|_{max(bit_1,bit_2)=i}=2,\forall i\in\{11,12,\ldots,60\}$.